-- (1) The attorney must give a notice of attorney acting to the persons referred to in subsection (2) or (3) within a reasonable period of time after the incapacity of the grantor. - (2) The grantor may designate by name or by class in the enduring power of attorney any person or persons to receive the notice of attorney acting. - (3) If the grantor does not name anyone, the notice of attorney acting must be given to an immediate family member of the grantor. - (4) The grantor may not waive the attorney's duty to give notice of attorney acting, but may designate by name in the enduring power of attorney any immediate family member who should not receive the notice of attorney acting. - (5) The attorney must also give notice of attorney acting to the grantor. - (6) The notice of attorney acting must list the attorney's duties referred to in section 9 (1) and (2). - (7) The attorney must acknowledge and accept the duties by signing the notice of attorney acting prior to giving notice. - (8) If a form of notice of attorney acting is prescribed, the use of that form is not mandatory.
+- 8 (1) The attorney must give a notice of attorney acting to the persons referred to in subsection (2) or (3) within a reasonable period of time after the grantor is declared to lack capacity and the attorney assumes exclusive responsibility for managing the grantor's financial affairs. - (2) The grantor may designate by name in the enduring power of attorney any person or persons to receive the notice of attorney acting. - (3) If the grantor does not name anyone, the notice of attorney acting must be given to any spouse, child or parent of the grantor. - (4) The grantor may not waive the attorney's duty to give notice of attorney acting, but may designate by name in the enduring power of attorney any immediate family member who should not receive the notice of attorney acting. - (5) The attorney must also give notice of attorney acting to the grantor. - (6) The notice of attorney acting must list the attorney's statutory duties. - (7) The attorney must acknowledge and accept the duties by signing the notice of attorney acting prior to giving notice. - (8) If a form of notice of attorney acting is prescribed, the use of that form is not mandatory.